 Do not mix waste types together.
 Transport waste in closed, labeled, and leak-proof containers.
 Transport waste in a trunk or truck bed to minimize risk to people.
 Comply with U.S. Department of Transportation regulations for hauling hazardous materials.

-quantity generators pay disposal fees, which vary by waste type and quantity.
+Small quantity generators pay disposal fees, which vary by waste type and quantity.
 At your appointment, staff will provide you with an itemized record of waste received and the amount due.
 Prices are subject to change.

 *NEW PRICE LIST* DEC.
 27, 2018

 Battery - Ni-Cad (Dry)

 Battery - Nickel Metal Hydride

 Reactives - 4.2, 4.3

 Oil Paint/Related Products

 Oil Paint/Related Products - Leaking or Sludges